 The Angel in White

 Queen Esther.
 Golda Meir.
 Gal Gadot.
 All strong and wonderful Israeli women.
-And as we celebrate the strong and wonderful women in our own lives this International Women’s Day, we’d also like to introduce you to the story of the only female recipient of the Medal of Distinguished Service, Esther Arditi:
+And as the Jewish state prepares to observe Yom Kippur, we’d also like to introduce you to a hero of the Yom Kippur War, and the only female recipient of the Medal of Distinguished Service, Esther Arditi.

 The night of the 29th of November, 1954 was dark and rainy.
 The lights of the takeoff runway at Hatzor Airbase had shut off as a result of the turbulent weather, and the combat pilot Yaakov Salomon and navigator Shlomo Hertzman realized that there was no other choice–they would have to land the plane without seeing the runway underneath them.